Reporting Test Metadata

 When showing links to artifacts, TeamCity shows both the

-name and the filename of the referenced image.
+name attribute and the filename of the referenced image.
 If name was autogenerated, it is not shown.

 The path to the image should be relative to the build artifacts directory.
-When showing images, TeamCity shows both the
+When displaying images, TeamCity shows both the

-name and the filename of the referenced image.
+name attribute and the filename of the referenced image.